johngodley/redirection/readme.txt

 Full documentation can be found on the [Redirection](http://urbangiraffe.com/plugins/redirection/) page.

 == Changelog ==

+= 2.3.0 =
+* Remove 404 module and move 404 logs into a seperate option
+* Add Danish translation, thanks to Rasmus Himmelstrup

 = 2.2.14 =
 * Clean up log code, using WP_List_Table to power it